ryanleecode/War3Keys/README.md

 War3Keys is an Electron application that allows you to set *custom* hotkeys in [Warcraft III: The Frozen Throne](https://en.wikipedia.org/wiki/Warcraft_III:_The_Frozen_Throne) without having to manually edit the `CustomKeys.txt` file.

+## Releases

+You can find the latest release on the [releases](https://github.com/drdgvhbh/War3Keys/releases) tab.
+Mac is untested because I don't have a Mac.
+You can try building from source.

 ## Motivation

 Having hotkeys on the left side of the keyboard is a necessity for any *real-time strategy* game.
 When [Blizzard](https://en.wikipedia.org/wiki/Blizzard_Entertainment) made Warcraft III back in the early 2000s, they did not consider this and place their hotkeys all over the keyboard.